Showing all 6 results

 High-impact, engineered bollards are designed to stop vehicles and secure perimeters against vehicle attack.
 Traditionally, the Department of Defense offered K-ratings for these bollards, to verify that they were able to stop a medium-duty truck at a variety of speeds.
 Today, ASTM International provides an expanded set of standards that also tests bollards against lighter and heavier vehicle classes.
 All our bollards are certified to stop vehicles in less than 4 feet.
 Single C40 and M30 models are certified P1, meaning they stop a vehicle in 3.3 feet.
 Two M50 models together are also P1 certified.

 Safeguard your site against accident or attack by choosing the right barrier for your location.
-Most of our easy-to-install crash-rated bollards require only a 3-foot-by-3-foot excavation that extends below the frost line.
+Our easy-to-install crash-rated bollards don’t require extensive excavation.
+No standard installation below 36 in, and a minimal surface footprint from 30×30 in to 48×72 in.

 The ASTM C40 bollard—parking lot protection